bguiz/qryq/doco/present/markdown/present.md

 What about `async`?

 - You can accomplish the same thing using `async`
+  - Sequential: On par
+  - Parallel: On par
-- ... but a lot more complex
+  - Dependent: Made a lot easier
 - Focus on dev productivity

 ----